Noah-Huppert/py-i2c-register/README.md

 ## Adding RegisterSegments
 To actually read or write to/from a `Register` you need to define at least one `RegisterSegment`.
 These describe how bits in registers map to sub values.

-Often devices pack different pieces of information in bits within a bytes.
+Often devices pack different pieces of information in bits within bytes.
 For example a device could provide a health register where each bit represents a different system's health.

 You define `RegisterSegment` objects by giving a name (for easy programmatic access) and the index of the segment's least and most significant bits.